vindex10/fallspy-bot/README.md

 * Call `/playlist` to show recent list of players
 * Call `/loclist` to list locations.
+* To update location list with additional entries call `/addlocs loc1 loc2 loc3 …`.
+Use quotes `"abc def"` if location has spaces.
-* To update locations call `/setlocs loc1 loc2 loc3 …`.
+* To set new locations call `/setlocs loc1 loc2 loc3 …`.
 Use quotes `"abc def"` if location has spaces.

 Deinit: